txemi/python_audio_synth_playground/README.md

 - pyaudio: for audio playing

 Other:
-- music_in_python_kde: I learnt a lot with this code from katiehe and I used some parts in txpymusiclib. it builds some songs from scratch, generating tones.
+- music_in_python_khe: I learnt a lot with this code from katiehe and I used some parts in txpymusiclib. it builds some songs from scratch, generating tones.
 Thanks a lot.
 - tones: wav writing

 Libraries that did not work for me: